garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > image

 Specify an image ID to deploy.
 Should be a valid Docker image identifier.
-Required if no `build` is specified.
+Not required if the module has a Dockerfile.

 | Type     | Required |
 | -------- | -------- |